-- 80% of annualized target total direct compensation for the other NEOs (on average) was at risk - 50% of annualized target total direct compensation for the other NEOs (on average) was contingent on performance - 19% of annualized target total direct compensation of the other NEOs (on average) was tied to achievement of annual incentive goals, and 31% was tied to achievement of long-term incentive goals

-■ At risk pay
+CEO Other NEOs 88% of annualized target total • 80% of annualized target total direct • direct compensation was at risk compensation for the other NEOs (on Performance Based LTIP 35% Based LTIP 31% average) was at risk 53% of annualized target total direct compensation was contingent 50% of annualized target total direct on performance compensation for the other NEOs (on Time-Based LTIP 31% average) was contingent on performance Time-Based LTIP 35% 18% of annualized target total direct compensation was tied to 19% of annualized target total direct achievement of annual incentive compensation of the other NEOs (on goals, and 35% was tied to average) was tied to achievement of Annual Bonus achievement of long-term incentive annual incentive goals, and 31% was tied to achievement of long-term incentive qoals Base Salary 20% qoals Base Salary 12% At risk pay

-Excludes SIP awards, as well as Mr. Saligram's compensation.
+\ Excludes SIP awards, as well as Mr. Saligram's compensation.
 May not add to 100% due to rounding.